ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
-The client MUST NOT open more sessions than indicated in the server SETTINGS parameters.
+The client MUST NOT open more simultaneous sessions than indicated in the server SETTINGS parameter.
 The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `HTTP_REQUEST_REJECTED` status defined in {{HTTP3}}.

-Just like other HTTP requests, WebTransport sessions, and data sent on those sessions, are counted against flow control limits.
-This document does not introduce additional mechanisms for endpoints to limit the relative amount of flow control credit consumed by different WebTransport sessions, however servers that wish to limit the rate of incoming requests on any particular session have alternative mechanisms:

-* The `HTTP_REQUEST_REJECTED` error code defined in [HTTP3] indicates to the receiving HTTP/3 stack that the request was not processed in any way.
-* HTTP status code 429 indicates that the request was rejected due to rate limiting {{!RFC6585}}.
-Unlike the previous method, this signal is directly propagated to the application.

 ## Limiting the Number of Streams Within a Session {#flow-control-limit-streams}